ceramicnetwork/.github/OVERVIEW.md

 </br>
 </br>

-### Smart Document Design

 #### Programmable Content
 Programmable content.
 Static decentralized files are somewhat straightforward since they don't change, but if we want to enable dynamic decentralized data we need the ability to write programs that govern content mutations with explicit logic.
 Simple programs may enforce that only owners can update content, but more complex programs may mutate content based on external actions such as the change in a related document.
 Ceramic solves this by allowing content to be programmed in various ways.
 From state transition rules to complex operations, smart documents allow you to program content in the same way that smart contracts have allowed you to program money.

-### Strict Ordering Without Global State
-When constructing a decentralized content management protocol, a primary concern is how to guarantee document *state management and version control*.
-There are many different approaches to this problem; blockchains utilize consensus to guarantee strict ordering over a global state, while peer-to-peer databases forego strict ordering and usually employ some form of eventually consistent mechanism (i.e. CRDT).
-Neither of these approaches are appropriate for Ceramic's use case.
-Ceramic needs to have strict ordering within each document (so documents can be trusted enough to handle cryptographic key management/rotation/revocation), yet no global state (so the network can scale).
-To achieve this, each Ceramic document anchors its updates on a blockchain which provides trusted and immutable timestamps to document operations, but the network itself maintains no global state.
-Instead, each document has its own state.
-By foregoing global state in favor of doc state, Ceramic can horizontally scale to handle the massive amount of information in the world without creating one ever-growing bloated ledger, while also allowing nodes to be run in resource contstained environments such as browsers and mobile/IoT devices.

 ### Document Structure